brochhagen/nlpupf/material/2026q2/session03/ex1.md

 This exercise counts 25% toward your final grade.
 Your task is to write a brief report on whether Zipf's Law of Abbreviation holds for (i) a particular genre of text in English that is not a novel (e.g., music lyrics, poems, forum entries, tweets) and (ii) the same genre in a different language than English.
 Compare to which degree (i) and (ii) conform to the law, and to which extent they behave the same/differrently and why.
 The report should be a PDF document; no longer than 2 pages.
 It should include the sections described below.
 The 2-page limit does not include references (optional); supplementary material (optional); and the list of contributions (only if working in groups).

 After the report has been evaluated, you will be asked to answer 2-3 short questions on it.
 This counts for the outstanding 20% of your grade for this exercise.
-Even if working in groups everyone is expected to undertand their report fully and be able to answer any questions about it.
+Even if working in groups, everyone is expected to understand their report fully and be able to answer any questions about it.

 ***